jamesmontemagno/InAppBillingPlugin/docs/GettingStarted.md

 ```

 ## Disposing of In-App Billing Plugin
 This plugin also implements IDisposable on all implementations.
 This ensure that all events are unregistered from the platform.
 This include unregistering from the SKPaymentQueue on iOS.
-Only dispose when you need to and are no longer listening to events.
+Only dispose when you need to and are no longer listening to events and you must call `Dispose` on the actual static class.
 The next time you gain access to the `CrossInAppBilling.Current` a new instance will be created.

 ```csharp
 public async Task<bool> MakePurchase()